Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 VOA (Visa on arrival):

-If you wish to stay longer in Thailand, consulates in Europe and America provide Multiple Entry Tourist Visa’s (valid up to 8 months).
+If you wish to stay longer in Thailand, consulates in Europe and America provide multiple entry tourist visas (valid up to 8 months).
 You can only arrange this visa in your home country.
-After 60 days you can extend this visa for 30 days at Chiang Mai immigration for 1.900 Baht.
-When this expires you need to leave the country when you return you will get another 60 days
+After 60 days, you can extend this visa for 30 days at Chiang Mai immigration for 1,900 Baht.
+When this expires, you need to leave the country; when you return, you will get another 60 days.
+Knowing how much time your visa allows can help you map out your training.

 Abundance of healthy food

-Chiang Mai has a great number and a great variety of vegetarian restaurants.
-Close to our studio are 4 of the most popular veggie restaraunts.
-Here some of my favorites:
+Chiang Mai has a great number and a great variety of vegetarian restaurants for our Thai Massage and Chi Nei Tsang students.
+Close to our studio are 4 of the most popular veggie restaurants.
+Here are some of my favorites:

-Great selection of fresh juices, smoothies, Thai healthy food and sandwiches, owned and runned by Da a great person.
-My favourite hang out place
+Great selection of fresh juices, smoothies, Thai healthy food, and sandwiches, owned and run by Da, a great person.
+My favorite hangout place.

 Great vegetarian food, great variety of food.
-My favorite is Pumpkin Humus
+My favorite is Pumpkin Hummus.

 Juicy 4 U: